A probe of the maximum energetics of fast radio bursts through a prolific repeating source: Discussion

 Extremely bright FRBs are valuable for constraining the progenitors and emission mechanisms of FRBs.
 To examine these constraints, we consider the most energetic bursts observed at L-band and P-band: B68-Wb and B128-Wb, respectively.
 These bursts have measured energies of $2.8 \times 10^{40}$\,erg and $2.0 \times 10^{40}$\,erg, respectively, determined by multiplying the observed spectral energy density with the bandwidth of each burst.
 To be more conservative, this calculation differs from previous calculations where we use a canonical adopted bandwidth of $1$\,GHz to convert to burst energies.
 As such, these values can be considered as lower limits on the isotropic-equivalent burst energy.

-For typical radio efficiencies assumed in `far-away' FRB models\citep{metzger_2019_mnras} of $\epsilon_{\rm radio} \approx 10^{-5}$, these bursts require extreme event energies $E_{\rm flare} > 10^{45}$\,erg, consistent with magnetar giant flares.
+For typical radio efficiencies assumed in `far-away' FRB models \citep{metzger_2019_mnras} of $\epsilon_{\rm radio} \approx 10^{-5}$, these bursts require extreme event energies $E_{\rm flare} > 10^{45}$\,erg, consistent with magnetar giant flares.
 Magnetospheric `close-in' FRB models often invoke crustal dislocations as the mechanism by which particle acceleration is triggered.
-Given an event energy, a required magnetic field can be derived assuming fiducial crustal oscillation parameters\citep{wadiasingh_2020_apj}.
+Given an event energy, a required magnetic field can be derived assuming fiducial crustal oscillation parameters \citep{wadiasingh_2020_apj}.
 If $\epsilon_{\rm radio} \approx 10^{-5}$, an FRB with $E_{\rm FRB} = 2 \times 10^{40} \, {\rm erg}$ implies a local field strength $B \approx 2 \times 10^{16} \, {\rm G}$, suggesting that B68-Wb/B128-Wb require very large magnetic fields, plausibly stemming from multipolar field components or extreme crustal dislocations.
+We note that this magnetic field requirement corresponds to the specific mechanism presented in \cite{wadiasingh_2020_apj}.

-Coherent curvature radiation (CCR) by bunches has been discussed as a radiation mechanism for generating magnetospheric FRBs\citep{kumar_2017_mnras,wang_magnetospheric_2020}.
-There is a maximum peak luminosity of CCR based on a upper limit to the electric field $E_{\parallel}$, above which Schwinger pairs rapidly screen the field\citep{lu_maximum_2019}.
-The requirement that the momenta of radiating particles remains well-aligned also implies a maximal bunch luminosity\citep{cooper_2021_mnras}.
+Coherent curvature radiation (CCR) by bunches has been discussed as a radiation mechanism for generating magnetospheric FRBs \citep{kumar_2017_mnras,wang_magnetospheric_2020}.
+There is a maximum peak luminosity of CCR based on a upper limit to the electric field $E_{\parallel}$, above which Schwinger pairs rapidly screen the field (\citealt{lu_maximum_2019}; see also \citealt{kumar_bosnjak_2020}).
+The requirement that the momenta of radiating particles remains well-aligned also implies a maximal bunch luminosity \citep{cooper_2021_mnras}.

 To characterise the limit of these constraints on the source of \roneoneseven, we consider the burst in our sample with the highest peak luminosity ($S_\nu$): B77-St. We calculate the luminosity as \citep{macquart_2018_mnras},